arachnocid/ObjectImpactFramework/README.md

 - Place your JSON files in: `Data/SKSE/Plugins/ObjectImpactFramework/`.
 - Each file should contain a list (array) of rules.
 You can have as many JSON files as you want—the mod will load them all.
+- **Everything is case sensitive.** Only events and effect types are capitalized, everything else should remain lower case.

 ---